 Since processing is now much faster than the camera can acquire data, ‘SRRF-Stream enabled’ cameras now accomplish real time super-resolution, with large field of view super-resolution images.

 Having thoroughly tested SRRF-Stream in our own lab, we are very impressed by both the workflow and also the ability to now utilise larger fields of view for live cell super-resolution.
 By seamlessly combining the SRRF algorithm with the high-performance of the iXon, we have accomplished the world’s first super-resolution camera for fluorescence microscopy.

 * The Nvidia GPU card should have Compute Capability v3.0 or above and 4GB or greater on-board GPU RAM.
-Note that Andor have done a lot of testing using the ‘mid-range’ GTX 1070 and found that, with SRRF-Stream, it is more than adequate to process data much faster than the rate of iXon data acquisition.
+Note that Andor have tested ‘mid-range’ cards such as the GTX 1070 and found that, with SRRF-Stream, this level of card can process data much faster than the rate of camera data acquisition.

 Upgrade your iXon Ultra 888 or 897, or iXon Life models to unlock SRRF-Stream+ super-resolution microscopy capability.

 PLEASE NOTE: If upgrading an iXon 888 model, you also need to request the SRRF-Stream Camera Optimization process.
 You can also upgrade from original SRRF-Stream to the latest SRRF-Stream+.

 In order to make SRRF-Stream+ widely accessible, it has been fully integrated into MicroManager(64-bit) open source microscopy software platform.